VisionEval/VisionEval-Docs/docs/09-estimation.md

 ### Modules importing data from VENHTS2001

-The VENHTS2001 module processes the 2001 NHTS publically available datasets to create a household dataset which is augmented with other public data on transport supply.
+The VENHTS2001 module processes the 2001 NHTS publicly available datasets to create a household dataset which is augmented with other public data on transport supply.
 The built VENHTS2001 package can then be used in other modules to support model estimation.
 For example, the VEHouseholdTravel uses the data output by the VENHTS2001 package to estimate its various travel demand models.
 There are instances of a second round of dependencies, where models estimated using the data from the VENHTS2001 package are used in the estimation of additional models, for example in the VEPowertrainsAndFuels module.
 During a complete build of VE, where all packages are built, the order of package building needs to be cognizant of these dependencies -- packages functions, model objects, and datasets required in order to estimate models need to be built first.

 The general approach is shown here: